thoughtbot/write-yourself-a-roguelike/02 - Creating a character.md

       by: by a daring developer
       pick_random: "Shall I pick a character's race, role, gender and alignment for you? [ynq]"

-We'll want to update our `TitleScreen` class to make use of these.
+Next, we'll want to update our `TitleScreen` class to make use of these messages.
 In order to do that, we'll first need some way to load the yaml file.
-It's good idea to isolate external dependencies like YAML to a single location to make them easier to replace in the future.
-We took that approach with Curses by extracting out the UI into its own class.
-In this situation, we'll extract out a `DataLoader` class that knows how to load data for us.
+In this situation, it's a good idea to isolate an external dependency like YAML in order to make it easier to replace or modify in the future.
+We took this exact approach with Curses by extracting the UI into its own class.
+Let's extract a `DataLoader` class that knows how to load our data for us.
 Create a `data_loader.rb` file with the following:

     class DataLoader
       def self.load_file(file)